 - Temporarily avoid coffee, refined sugar, alcohol, and refined foods.

 - Eat anti-parasitic foods.
 Try eating more raw garlic.
 Pineapple contains the digestive enzyme bromelain.
 A diet rich in pineapple can help to clear certain parasites such as tapeworms.
 Papaya seeds contain enzymes that help to digest protein.
 They can be chewed, but watch out, they are as hot as mustard seeds.

 - Carrots, sweet potatoes, and squash are some foods that are rich in beta carotene, a precursor for vitamin A. Vitamin A is thought to increase resistance to penetration by larvae.
 Vitamin C and zinc also support the immune system

 - Probiotics such as Lactobacillus acidophilus, Bifidobacteria, and L. bulgaricus can help to rebuild beneficial intestinal bacteria.
-To learn more about probiotics, read the article Acidophilus and Other Probiotics.
+More about acidophilus and other probiotics.

-- Tumeric and cloves are other spices that can help fight parasites.
+- Turmeric and cloves are other spices that can help fight parasites.